pingcap/docs/op-guide/binary-deployment.md

 ---
-title: Deploy TiDB Using the Binary
+title: Production Deployment from Binary Tarball
 summary: Use the binary to deploy a TiDB cluster.
 category: operations
 ---

-# Deploy TiDB Using the Binary
+# Production Deployment from Binary Tarball

-This guide provides installation instructions from tarball on Linux.
+This guide provides installation instructions from a binary tarball on Linux.
 A complete TiDB cluster contains PD, TiKV, and TiDB.
 To start the database service, follow the order of PD -> TiKV -> TiDB.
 To stop the database service, follow the order of stopping TiDB -> TiKV -> PD.

 This document describes binary deployment for production usage.
 See also [local deployment](binary-local-deployment.md) and [testing enviroment](binary-testing-deployment.md) deployment.